data-savvy-solutions/ingest-small/README.md

 ```shell
 python main.py -i *<instance>
 ```
 As with `deploy` you can call as many instances as you like.
-The instance is named as it's et in main, for example for:
+The instance is named as it's set in main, for example for:
 ```python
 if "adventureworks" in instances:
     cls_instances["adventureworks"] = cls_dict["DBMSClass"](